Anonym0usLemon/Dog-Finder-App/README.md

 2. Navigate to the project directory using your terminal.
 3. Run `npm install` to install the project dependencies.
 4. Run `npm start` to start the development server and open the app in your web browser.

-## Feedback

-I appreciate your time reviewing this project and considering me as an applicant.
-If you have any questions, suggestions, or feedback please feel free to reach out to me.
-I look forward to discussing and improving this application together.

-Happy dog searching! 🐶🏡